mikeroyal/ARM-Guide/README.md

 [ARM](https://www.arm.com/) stands for Advanced RISC Machine, which is a collection of reduced instruction set computing architectures for CPUs configured for various development environments such servers, IoT, and other mobile devices.
 Arm was acquired by [NVIDIA](http://www.nvidia.com/page/home.html) in [September 2020](https://www.arm.com/company/news/2020/09/nvidia-to-acquire-arm).

-[RISC-V Foundation](https://riscv.org/) is a non-profit corporation controlled by its 500 members(NVIDIA, Google, Samsung, Raspberry Pi, SiFive, Canonical, and Western Digital) to drive forward the adoption and implementation of the free and open RISC-V instruction set architecture (ISA).

 [Learning the Arm Architecture](https://developer.arm.com/architectures/learn-the-architecture)

 [Arm Development Tools and Software](https://www.arm.com/products/development-tools)